This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a bulging or weak area in an artery that brings blood to your brain.
 The area fills with blood and expands.
 The aneurysm can expand so much that blood bursts through the artery.
 This is a hemorrhagic stroke.
 An aneurysm that has not burst can be managed or treated to prevent it from rupturing.
 An aneurysm can happen anywhere in your brain.
 They most commonly form between the brain and the base of the skull.

-Cerebral aneurysms usually have no signs or symptoms if they have not ruptured.
+usually do not develop if the aneurysm has not ruptured.
 A large nonruptured aneurysm can press on nerves and cause symptoms.
 The following symptoms may mean the aneurysm is at risk of rupturing:

 - A headache in one area